bearbearyu1223/langchain_playground/food_qna_on_device/README.md

 [C Transformers](https://github.com/marella/ctransformers) is a wrapper that provides the Python bindings for the Transformer models implemented in C/C++ using GGML.
 C Transformers supports running Llama2 model inference via GPU, for both NVIDIA GPU (via CUDA, a programming language for NVIDIA GPUs) and Apple's own integreated GPU and Neural Engine (via Metal, a programming language for Apple integrated GPUs).

-> Note: To enable Metal Support for model inference running on Apple M1/M2 chip, need run the following cmd under your project root
+> Note: To use ctransformers for Metal Support for model inference running on Apple M1/M2 chip, need run the following cmd under your project root
 ~~~
 poetry config --local installer.no-binary ctransformers